wasiahmad/wasiahmad.github.io/_publications/27_res_const_kpgen.md

   span recovery and salient span prediction as guided denoising language modeling objectives that condense the domain-specific knowledge essential for keyphrase generation.
 Through experiments on multiple scientific keyphrase generation benchmarks, we show the effectiveness of the proposed approach for facilitating low-resource and zero-shot keyphrase generation.
-Furthermore, we observe that our method especially benefits the generation of absent keyphrases, approaching the performance of SOTA methods trained with large training sets..
+Furthermore, we observe that our method especially benefits the generation of absent keyphrases, approaching the performance of SOTA methods trained with large training sets.
 </p>